En la Intimidad (Thalía song)

-"En la Intimidad" is a song by Mexican singer Thalía, released in 1992 as the third single from the album Mundo de Cristal.
+"En la Intimidad" (In Private) is a song by Mexican singer Thalía, released in 1992 as the third single from the album Mundo de Cristal.
 The song and its music video caused controversy due to the provocative and sensual lyrics but was successful on the charts of the Mexican newspaper El Siglo de Torreón.

 Background and production

 After almost giving up on pursuing her career due to criticism received by her first album, the singer was guided by her mother and her then boyfriend Alfredo Díaz to continue with her career.
 After a brief season in Paris the singer decided to continue and together with Alfredo Díaz began to select a repertoire for her second solo album.
 Among the chosen songs was "En la Intimidad" which was composed by Fernando Riba and Kiko Campos, a pop rock song that resembled some of the songs from the artist's first release, from 1990.
 Like the songs "Saliva" and "Un Pacto Entre los Dos" the singer continued to sing controversial themes, this time because of the lyrics in which she talks about leaving "footprints" in her lover.